 In a modern sense, Nationalists and Communists are soul enemies.
-The combination of the two ‘isms’ has been destructive in the past (Nazism).
+The last time a party combined the two and came to power, World War II happened and millions of people were killed.
 Interestingly, both the nationalists and the communists of India consider Shaheed Bhagat Singh as their hero.
-To my knowledge, it is Bhagat Singh alone who had taken the best of the two beautiful ideologies.
+And why not?
+Bhagat Singh was among the few people, who had taken the best of the two ideologies.

 There is no doubt that Bhagat Singh was profoundly influenced by Marxism.
 He unambiguously stated in his last testament that the ideal for him and his comrades was “the social reconstruction on Marxist basis”.
 From 1926 onwards, he studied the history of the revolutionary movements in India and abroad.
 In his prison notebooks, he quoted Lenin in reference to imperialism and capitalism and also the revolutionary thoughts of Trotsky.
 When asked what his last wish was, he replied that he was studying the life of Lenin and he wanted to finish it before his death.
 Such was his love for the ideology.

 Bhagat Singh never joined the Communist Party of India.
 He and his ilk were not acknowledged as Communists, by Stalin, Trotsky and the well-known Indian communists of his time.
 In a beautifully written testament of Bhagat Singh’s accounts, the famous communist leader Ajoy Ghosh claims- ‘It would be an exaggeration to say that he became a Marxist’.